MacDoland/technical-test-front-end-main/README.md

 Then some simple views that render all the models for each controller

 Just for transparency - I am completely new to Laravel, I'm learning how it works as I go along.
 I'm trying my best to build my application in way that feels like an extension of the framework rather than something bolted on.
-~~For that reason I'm introducting inertia as from I understand this allows me to continue to use Laravels routing and keeps it in a MVC pattern.~~ I discovered that going with inertia meeant I would have to tamper with the API that has been defined, as it's whole thing is being able to build SPA's without an API, so decided to revert back to using api calls.
+~~For that reason I'm introducting inertia as from I understand this allows me to continue to use Laravels routing and keeps it in a MVC pattern.~~ I discovered that going with inertia meant I would have to tamper with the API that has been defined.
+It's whole thing is being able to build SPA's without an API, so I decided to revert back to using api calls.

-I have some rough designs on some screens I would like to build which I'll send through via email later.
-My initial plan is finish a set of views for the existing controllers, and then maybe add a couple of my own to do a map and 3D scene.
+My initial plan is finish a set of views for the existing api routes, and then maybe add a couple of my own components to do a map and 3D scene.
 This way I can complete the requirements and afford myself some time later to jump on the cool bits!

 I installed husky to run linting / typescript compile checks pre git commit - however I struggled to figure out how to have it run reliably through sail and docker (with git credentials) so I've commented it out for now - I'll do manual checks for the interim and maybe look into it again later